alexanderem49/simple-exchange/docs/tutorial.md

 ## Steps

-### Setting Up the First User (Jorge)
+### Setting Up the First User (Bob)
 1. Open a new browser or a new user profile.
-2. Install the Keplr wallet extension if not already installed.
+2. Open the Keplr wallet extension.
 3. Click on 'Import existing wallet'.
 4. Choose 'Use Recovery Phrase or Private Key'.
-5. Select the '24 words' option and insert the first government key.
+5. Select the '24 words' option and insert the first government key (gov1).
 6. Navigate to `http://localhost:5173/#trade` and connect to the wallet.

-### Creating a Sell Order as Jorge
+### Creating a Sell Order as Bob
 1. Place a sell order, e.g., sell `0.002 BLD` for `0.001 IST`.
 2. If the transaction is successful, check the 'Order Book' and 'Your Orders' tab to see your order.

 ### Setting Up the Second User (Emma)
-1. Open a new browser or user profile different from Jorge's.
+1. Open a new browser or user profile different from Bob's.
-2. Follow the same steps to set up the wallet, but use the second government key.
+2. Follow the same steps to set up the wallet, but use the second government key (gov2).
 3. Connect to `http://localhost:5173/#trade` with the new wallet.

-### Viewing Jorge's Sell Order as Emma
+### Viewing Bob's Sell Order as Emma
-1. As Emma, you will see Jorge's sell order in the 'Order Book'.
+1. As Emma, you will see Bob's sell order in the 'Order Book'.
-2. However, it won't appear in Emma's 'Your Orders' tab as it belongs to Jorge.
+2. However, it won't appear in Emma's 'Your Orders' tab as it belongs to Bob.

 ### Creating a Sell Order as Emma
 1. Place a sell order, like `0.001 BLD` for `0.03 IST`.
 2. Upon successful transaction, this order will appear in both the 'Order Book' and Emma's 'Your Orders' tab.

 ### Matching Orders Between Users
-1. As Jorge, create a buy order matching Emma's sell order, for instance, `0.03 IST` for `0.001 BLD`.
+1. As Bob, create a buy order matching Emma's sell order, for instance, `0.03 IST` for `0.001 BLD`.
 2. If the orders match, they will disappear from the 'Order Book'.
 3. The matched order will no longer be visible in either user's 'Your Orders' tab.

 ## Conclusion
 Through these steps, you can simulate a trading scenario with two different users.
 This demonstrates how orders are specific to each user's wallet and how matched orders are processed and removed from the system.
-Happy testing!